Prepare for Arrival

 Renters insurance is typically less than the cost of a homeowner’s deductible and typically offers better coverage at affordable rates.
 This property insurance covers many personal items such as laptops, cell phones, tablets, clothes, TVs and much more.

 There are a few housekeeping items you need to be aware of that will ensure that your friends and loved ones will be able to effectively correspond with you while attending Eckerd.
-Before moving in, you will receive an introductory email from Mail Services which contains your Campus Box number.
+In early July, you will receive an introductory email from Mail Services which contains your Campus Box number.
 It is essential that this number be used on all mail and packages sent to you.

 Many students elect to ship objects, such as books or other items, to the college in advance of their arrival.
 While this practice is permitted, please understand that Mail Services has limited storage space.
 Because of this, please schedule your deliveries as close to your arrival as possible.
 DO NOT ship anything to the campus before you have your Campus Box number.
 If you plan to purchase items online and have them shipped directly to the college, you MUST be sure to provide the campus box number as part of the ship-to address (use the address format below).
 The information that Mail Services uses to identify student names is based off the name the student provided during registration.
 Mail Services sorts all packages based on the student first and last name, not by box number, failure to include the actual student name, not a pet-name or alias, may result in the item being misplaced or lost.
 Finally, because of space limitations, we ask that you limit the number of advance shipments to no more than 5.